nieksand/cpp-bloom/README.md

 Compilation
 -----------
-This filter uses Google's CityHash code, which can be downloaded here:
+This bloom filter uses Google's CityHash code, which can be downloaded here:

   http://code.google.com/p/cityhash/